Tricertops/SwiftToolbox/README.md

-# SwiftToolbox
+# Swift Toolbox

-Collection of additions to Swift that I use in every project.
+I don’t expect anyone to like this or use this, stuff here can be very opinionated.

+Some examples:

+ - `yes`/`no` constants for `Bool`